Shutter Mechanisms

 The slit width is set by moving a lever on the bottom of the camera, this turns a screw (V) attached to one of the shutter plates, increasing or decreasing the slit width.
 The lever requires two turns to alter the slit by 1 mm, as the lever is turned it also moves a pointer around the edge of the speed dial.

 The rate of travel is set by moving an arm on the speed dial, this varies the tension in the coiled spring.
 The spring is connected to a large wheel inside the camera.
 The edge of the wheel is grooved to hold a cord (F).
 The cord is attached at each end to the shutter plates and runs through a loop attached to the wheel.
-In the untensioned position the plates are at the bottom of the camera, the tension in the spring has rotated the wheel and pulled the cord some way round the wheel.
+In the untensioned position, the plates are at the bottom of the camera, the tension in the spring has rotated the wheel and pulled the cord some way around the wheel.
 In setting the shutter the plates are moved to the top of the camera which pulls on the cord causing the wheel to rotate back providing the shutter tension.

 Setting the shutter